 Once the child reaches age 16 or 17 they can request to be the Registered Contact on their own account and they do not need the permission of the Registered Contact to do this however, the money is still not available to withdraw until the child is age 18.
 If the child does not apply to become the Registered Contact for their own account, the existing Registered Contact will continue to fulfil the role until the child turns 18.

 An initial subscription of £25 is required to open a Danske Junior Cash ISA.
 After that anyone can add as little or as much as they want up to annual subscription limits set by HMRC.
+These subscriptions are gifted to the child and cannot be repaid or reversed once they are deposited to the junior ISA account.

 Can I change my mind (cancel the account) after I have opened it?